 The following year the Great Heathen Army travelled along the old Roman road to Northumbria, at that time the kingdom of Northjumbria was in a state of civil war, and in late in 866 the Viking army captured York.
 King Ælla aided by his former rival for the throne, Osberht, attempted to retake the city and on 21st March 867 they stormed the city walls and gained entry.
 The Vikings managed to rally and slew all who had entered York, and routed those who remained outside.
 Osberht was killed in battle and Ælla was taken captive.
 The Norse saga's relate he was executed according to the gruesome Viking blood eagle rite, which consisted of opening the ribcage from behind, extracting the lungs, forming a wing-like shape.

-The Vikings then installed a puppet-king, Ecgberht, on the Northumbrian throne, who served as a tax collector for them, before moving south to invade Mercia, were they took Nottingham.
+The Vikings then installed a puppet-king, Ecgberht, on the Northumbrian throne, who served as a tax collector for them, before moving south to invade Mercia, where they took Nottingham.
 Burghred, king of Mercia appealed for aid from Æthelred of Wessex. Æthelred and his younger brother Alfred besieged Nottingham in an attempt to retake it.
-The heavily outnumbered Vikings , however, refused to fight.
-The Anglo- Saxons could not maintain an army in the field for an indefinite time, and the stand off resulted in King Burgred buying off the Danes who agreed to leave, in the autumn of 868.
+The heavily outnumbered Vikings, however, refused to fight.
+The Anglo- Saxons could not maintain an army in the field for an indefinite time, and the standoff resulted in King Burgred buying off the Danes who agreed to leave, in the autumn of 868.
 The Vikings then withdrew to York where they remained for over a year before returning to East Anglia in 869.

 The conquest of East Anglia achieved, Ivar the Boneless left the Great Heathen Army, leaving Halfdan as the main commander.
 The Viking Army set up camp at Reading, a large raiding party was defeated by the Saxon ealdorman Æthelwulf at Englefield.
 Only four days after this the Danes defeated Æthelred and Alfred outside the gates of Reading. Æthelred and Alfred won a victory at the bitter and bloody pitched Battle of Ashdown, at a spot known to the Saxons as Nachededorne or the naked thorn, where Æthelred spent so long praying before the battle began that Afred grew impatient and commenced fighting before him.